Using the STAC Specification#

 Input Image Normalisation Method

-Should the input image data need to be normalised before being submitted to the model, the input field norm_type
+Should the input image data need to be normalised before being submitted to the model, the input field norm_type may be specified to indicate the normalisation method to be applied.

-STAC extension proposes a pre-defined list of normalisation methods .
+The mlm STAC extension proposes a pre-defined list of normalisation methods .

-field, it may be required to provide additional information by means of a statistics
+Depending on the value given to the norm_type field, it may be required to provide additional information by means of a statistics object as specified in STAC Commons .
+For example:

 If the normalisation method is

-must be provided.If the normalisation method is
+min-max, the statistical valuesminimumandmaximummust be provided.If the normalisation method is

 Example model input definition (fragment):